SysBioChalmers/Kluyveromyces_marxianus-GEM/README.md

 ### Complementary Data

-* `BiomassComposition`: The detailed information about the biomass composition considered in the model.
+* `biomassComposition`: The detailed information about the biomass composition considered in the model.
-* `Proteome`: The list of all proteins for DMKU3-1042 strain.
+* `proteome`: The list of all proteins for DMKU3-1042 strain.
 Useful when one wants to convert _K. marxianus_ genes to _S. cerevisiae_ and perform gene knockout simulations.

 ## Citation